SuLab/WikidataIntegrator/README.md

  The last parameter will do a partial merge for all statements which do not conflict.
 This should generally be avoided because it leaves a crippled item in Wikidata.
 Before a merge, any potential conflicts should be resolved first.

+## Pubmed Articles ##
+The class PBBCore.PBB_Helpers.PubmedStub allows you to create article items.
+Given a PMID, it retrives the article title, and DOIs using Entrez Eutils.
+It then creates a wikidata item.
+More detailed information can be filled in by other bots.
+This is useful for quickly creating items to use in reference statements.

+## Database Release ##
+The class PBBCore.PBB_Helpers.Release allows you to create an item for a database release.
+These should be used in reference statements.
+See [here](https://www.wikidata.org/wiki/User:ProteinBoxBot/evidence#Guidelines_for_Referencing_Databases.2C_Ontologies_and_similar_Web-native_information_entities.) for more information.

 # Examples (in normal mode) #